 An Economics major is required to take up to 70 credit hours of courses.
-These courses consist of a Required Core of 55 credit hours, up to six credit hours based on student's Math placement, three credit hours of International Economics Electives, and six credit hours of Economics Electives.
-If students place into courses lower than the starting courses indicated, they will have to take additional hours to meet these Prerequisites.
-Course Prerequisites are described in the course descriptions.
+These courses consist of a Required Core of 55 credit hours, up to 6 credit hours based on the major's Math placement, 3 credit hours of International Economics Electives, and 6 credit hours of Economics Electives.
+If students place into courses lower than the starting courses indicated, they will have to take additional hours to meet these prerequisites.
+Course prerequisites are described in the course descriptions.
 Other courses may be deemed appropriate with the approval of the student's advisor and Department Chair.
 Economics majors must also complete the following coursework and earn at least a grade of C in each course.
-A minimum of 122 credit hours is required for graduation.
+A minimum of 122 credit hours are required for graduation."

-ACC 235 Financial and Managerial Accounting I 3 Credit Hours Pre-requisite: MTH 132 Finite Math or higher, excluding MTH 133 and MTH 136 3 Credit Hours ACC 236 Financial and Managerial Accounting II 3 Credit Hours BAF 330 Business Finance 3 Credit Hours

-3 Credit Hours

-3 Credit Hours

-3 Credit Hours

-1 Credit Hour

-3 Credit Hours
+ACC 235 Financial and Managerial Accounting I 3 Credit Hours Pre-requisite: MTH 132 Finite Math or higher, excluding MTH 133 and MTH 136 3 Credit Hours ACC 236 Financial and Managerial Accounting II 3 Credit Hours BAF 330 Business Finance 3 Credit Hours BAF 331 Money and Banking 3 Credit Hours BUS 335 Legal Environment of the Firm or BUS 336 Elements of Business Law 3 Credit Hours BUS 339 Management Information Systems 3 Credit Hours BUS 410 Professional Preparation 1 Credit Hour BUS 450 Research Case Analysis 3 Credit Hours BUS 455 Business Policy : The Senior Investigative Paper 3 Credit Hours